PietroEvoc/DaxEc/README.md

 DaxDudes E-Commerce Website

-DaxDudes is an e-commerce platform built for artists to showcase, sell artwork, and handle custom commission requests.
-It offers a smooth shopping experience, secure payments, and an admin dashboard for managing products, orders, and customer interactions.
+DaxDudes is an e-commerce platform designed for an independent artist to showcase and sell artwork, provide custom commissions, and connect directly with customers without relying on high-commission marketplaces.

 Live Demo
 https://dax-ec-ytjo.vercel.app/

+Project Overview

+Independent artists often struggle to reach a wider audience due to expensive commissions on generic marketplaces.
+DaxDudes solves this by providing an artist-first platform that enables:
+	•	A personalized online gallery and shop
+	•	Custom art requests through a streamlined contact form
+	•	A smooth shopping experience with secure payment options
+	•	Direct artist-customer interactions

+The platform is built with simplicity and an aesthetic that reflects the artist’s style.

 Features